Executive Management Group

-Our Senior Management Group bring a wealth of experience from corporate and charity sectors to Deafblind UK.
+Our Executive Management Group bring a wealth of experience from corporate and charity sectors to Deafblind UK.
 They are responsible for leading the organisation to achieving its overarching goals.

 John has been a member of Deafblind UK for over 20 years and is proud to have become a Trustee in April 2017.
 As a member of the GB paraclimbing team and the first blind person to summit The Eiger, John strongly represents our members who are determined to not let sight and hearing loss get in the way of what they want to achieve!
 John lives with his wife, daughter, guide dog, Daisy and his retired guide dog, Annie.